wsnet-lib/gms-client/docs/docs/api/lobbies.md

 Lobbies may have an optional password, to allow other players to join it.

-The max number of connected players is 254, but this can be limited from the admin.
+The max number of connected players in a lobby is 254, but this can be limited from the admin.

 **Available public functions:**